suzyi/c-plus-plus/cmake/cmake.md

 + Header.h ---> Hello.cpp via target_include_directories, i.e., `target_include_directories(project_name PUBLIC ${PROJECT_SOURCE_DIR}/include)`, where Header.h is placed under the directory "${PROJECT_SOURCE_DIR}/include".
 + Hello.cpp --> .exe via target_link_libraries, i.e., `target_link_libraries(exe_name PRIVATE project_name)`.
 + main.cpp ---> .exe via add_executable, i.e., `add_executable(exe_name src/main.cpp)`.

-### common directory variables
-+ CMAKE_SOURCE_DIR:
-+ CMAKE_CURRENT_SOURCE_DIR:
-+ PROJECT_SOURCE_DIR: For example, in the project [C-static-library](https://github.com/ttroy50/cmake-examples/tree/master/01-basic/C-static-library), the PROJECT_SOURCE_DIR is the directory `C-static-library`.
-+ CMAKE_BINARY_DIR: The root or top level folder that you run the cmake command from is known as your CMAKE_BINARY_DIR and is the root folder for all your binary files.
-For example, in the project [C-static-library](https://github.com/ttroy50/cmake-examples/tree/master/01-basic/C-static-library), the CMAKE_BINARY_DIR is `C-static-library/build`.
-+ CMAKE_CURRENT_BINARY_DIR:
-+ PROJECT_BINARY_DIR:
 ### the most important three components in a CMakeLists.txt
 + header files, which are in "projectname/include/\*.h"
 + source files, which are in "projectname/src/\*.cpp"